|Slider - Trachemys scripta|

 Synonyms: Pond Slider.

 PROTECTED.
 It is illegal to kill or collect this species by law in Iowa.
-This is a species of special concern in Iowa.
+This species is commonly sold in pet stores and often illegally released in non native parts of the state.
 Sightings along the Mississippi River and other large rivers north of Muscatine are needed.

 This turtle is also called the red-eared turtle.
 Adults range from 5 - 11 1/2 inches in carapace length (Conant and Collins, 1991).
 Males are at the smaller end of this range whereas females grow to the larger size.
 The carapace is greenish with yellow stripes in each scute.
 Mature turtles may have as few as one, but young turtles have many.
 There may be dark blotches and lines on the carapace as well.
 There is no vertebral keel.
 The underside of each marginal is marked with a dark spot.
 The plastron is yellow with a large black spot on each scute.
 Some of these spots are ringed with black borders.